389ds/389ds.github.io/README.md

    [instructions](https://rvm.io/rvm/security) and then run

    ```
-   $ rvm install ruby-2.3.4
+   $ rvm install ruby-2.5
    ```

    The documentation for RVM is extensive so don't be afraid to read it.
-1. Go into your checkout directory and run `bundle install`
+1. Go into your checkout directory and run `gem install bundler && bundle install`
 1. (Optional) Install and configure Travis.
 This will allow you to interact with the continuous integration environment from the command line.